grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/file-provisioning/index.md

 **Note:**

-Importing takes place during the initial set up of your Grafana system, but you can re-run it at any time using the [Grafana Admin API][reload-provisioning-configurations].
+Importing takes place during the initial set up of your Grafana system, but you can re-run it at any time using the [Grafana Admin API](ref:reload-provisioning-configurations).

 ### Import alert rules

 Create or delete alert rules in your Grafana instance(s).

 1. Create alert rules in Grafana.
-1. Use the [Alerting provisioning API][alerting_provisioning] export endpoints to download a provisioning file for your alert rules.
+1. Use the [Alerting provisioning API](ref:alerting_provisioning) export endpoints to download a provisioning file for your alert rules.
 1. Copy the contents into a YAML or JSON configuration file in the default provisioning directory or in your configured directory.

    Example configuration files can be found below.